 Although timing is key with an insolvent business, sometimes it is difficult for business owners to realise that things may be going wrong.
 We’ve all heard stories about bosses living in ivory towers, oblivious to the real issues facing their businesses.
 If you’re a business owner and you don’t seem short of cash, you may be unaware what’s actually happening inside your company often until it’s too late.

 Usually, unprofitable trading, poor debtor collection or other deficiencies in the business soon impact on your cash flow.
 It could take time for news of these issues to make their way through to you, so you may be lulled into a false sense of security.

 As a company director, you’ll probably have a lot on your hands, and if you don’t have management systems in place, you could be caught unawares.
 Once you do become aware of an issue, you should try to uncover the source of a business’ weakness, whether that’s poor execution, poor products or the business structure.

 Sadly, when a company is in trouble, many directors fail to drill down early enough into the details; like products and services offered, profit and loss, expenses and business structure, as well as cash flow, and some even try to continue trading as normal.
 Doing so can lead to further issues.
 As soon as you start to experience difficulties, seek advice.

 A timely and realistic assessment of your business can make all the difference.
 It can help you decide whether to throw your energy into operational changes to stop haemorrhaging cash and assets, keep jobs and save your company.
-Decisive actions can make the transition to profitability.
+Getting the timing right is key, and taking decisive action can bring the business back into profit.
 Or if no other options are available, secure potential buyers for the business.